fbpx

 Indulge with delicate pastries and tea at ground level and then zip up to the rooftop garden and peer across the chimney tops of the city.

-Evening: Shard Glamour or Backstreet Pubs in Bermondsey
+Evening: Shard Glamour or Backstreet Bermondsey

 Iconic red London bus and Abigail

-More time in London?
+More than 72 hours in London?
 Great!

 Aha, where to begin?
 Seek out the more unusual sides of London, like those listed here.